genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 reads to a reference sequence, whether the reference is a complete genome, transcriptome, or de novo assembly.

+.. note:: **What is the difference between genome, exome and transcriptome**?

+          Genome icludes both coding (genes) and noncoding DNA in a given cell type.

+          Exome is the part of the genome formed by exons, i.e it includes all DNA that is transcribed into mRNA.

+          Transcriptome is a collection of all mRNAs present in a given cell type.
+In comparison to the genome, the transcriptome is dynamic in time (within the same cell type) in response to both internal and external stimuli.
+Thus, the transcriptome derived from any one cell type will not represent the entire exome, i.e. all cells my have essentially the same genome/exome, but not all genes are expressed in a specific cell type.

-There are at least two types of mapping strategies - Spliced Mapping and Unsplaced Mapping.
+There are at least two types of mapping strategies - Spliced Mapping and Unspliced Mapping.
 In case of RNA-seq data, reads are derived from mature mRNA, so there's typically no introns in the sequence.
 For example, if the read spans two exons, the reference genome might have one exon followed by an intron.